Duygubirol/Node_Classification/README.md

 <details>
 <summary>Detail information</summary>

-The Cora dataset, which can be downloaded from the provided link (https://linqs-data.soe.ucsc.edu/public/lbc/cora.), is a collection of academic publications represented as nodes in a graphintroduced by Yang et al. (2016) [1].
+The Cora dataset, which can be downloaded from the provided link (https://linqs-data.soe.ucsc.edu/public/lbc/cora.), is a collection of academic publications represented as nodes in a graph introduced by Yang et al. (2016) [1].
 Each publication is connected to others through citations, forming links or edges between them.
 Because all nodes in the Cora dataset represent the same type of entity (research papers) and all edges represent the same type of relationship (citations), the dataset is considered homogeneous.
 This homogeneity simplifies the modeling process and allows for the application of techniques like graph convolutional networks (GCNs) to analyze and make predictions on the dataset.

 The nodes in the Cora dataset are categorized into seven subjects: "Case_Based", "Genetic_Algorithms", "Neural_Networks", "Probabilistic_Methods", "Reinforcement_Learning", "Rule_Learning", and "Theory".
 These subjects represent different fields or topics of study within academia.